-Our Base and Surroundings – You & Sea Powerboating is an RYA centre based on the Gareloch, on the west coast of Scotland where the scenery and the boating is arguably unsurpassed in the world.
+You & Sea is a marine training centre based on the Gareloch, on the west coast of Scotland.
+The scenery and the boating activity is arguably unsurpassed anywhere in the world.

 Conditions: Loch Long, the Holy Loch and the upper reaches of the River Clyde are all within easy reach, with Bute, Arran, the Cumbraes, the Kyles of Bute and Loch Fyne not much further afield.
-With such a wide choice of training ground, there is always somewhere ideal to run every level of water-based course to be run all year round, no matter what the weather conditions.
-On our doorstep we have everything from very sheltered waters for beginners to more challenging conditions for those wishing to raise their boat handling skills to a higher level.
+Such a wide choice of training grounds allows every level of water-based course to be run all year round, no matter what the weather conditions.
+On our doorstep we have everything from very sheltered waters for beginners, to more challenging conditions for those wishing to raise their boat handling skills to a higher level.

-Challenges: The technical challenges of handling a powerboat in these waters can be made as straightforward or as challenging as required.
-There are a wide variety of buoys and fixed navigation lights, and plenty of opportunities to practise using the collision regulations in real situations.
+Challenges: The technical challenges of handling a boat in these waters can be made as straightforward or as challenging as required.
+A wide variety of buoys and fixed navigation lights offer plenty of opportunities to practise using collision regulations in real situations.
 The wreck of the Sugar Boat is visible on the sandbank opposite Greenock at all states of the tide and presents a graphic warning of what can go wrong!

-Nature: As you might expect, there is an abundance of wildlife – seals, porpoises, eider ducks with their very distinctive call, gannets, cormorants, terns, and a range of other sea birds are all regular visitors – along with the occasional basking shark!
+Nature: As you might expect, there is an abundance of wildlife – seals, porpoises, eider ducks with their very distinctive call, gannets, cormorants, terns and a range of other sea birds are all regular visitors – along with the occasional basking shark!

-There is always plenty of activity in this magnificent setting, whether you are just out for an enjoyable day on the water or focused on improving your skills or completing a qualification.
+There is always plenty of activity in this magnificent setting, whether you are out for an enjoyable day on the water, focusing on improving your skills or completing a qualification.